Guidelines for Student Professional Development Fund

 Deadline to Spend Funds – A student has three years and five months in which to spend his or her SPDF.
-Expenses must be incurred on or before October 31 following one’s graduation from Drexel University School of Law (i.e., up to five months following graduation).
+Expenses must be incurred on or before October 31 following one’s graduation from Drexel University Thomas R. Kline School of Law (i.e., up to five months following graduation).
 All reimbursement requests must be submitted before December 31 of your graduating year.
-This means that a graduate of the Class of 2015 has until October 31, 2015 to spend his or her SPDF funds and that a request for reimbursement must be filed no later than December 31, 2015.
+This means that a graduate of the Class of 2016 has until October 31, 2016 to spend his or her SPDF funds and that a request for reimbursement must be filed no later than December 31, 2016.

 Reimbursement Procedures – Submit your requests by presenting your receipts to Zhiying Feng, Finance Director, on the 4th Floor in the OFB.
 You may apply to the fund for multiple events/activities, but each reimbursement request must be a minimum of $50 or greater.
 Please save your receipts until you reach this minimum threshold before submitting your reimbursement request.
 Your request will be processed within ten (10) business days and a check will be mailed to your school address.

 Receipt Instructions – Original itemized receipts, documenting items purchased and proof of payment are required.
 For example, the receipts need to indicate the amount paid with zero balance and the last 4-digits of your credit card.
 If one of these elements is missing, please provide your credit card transaction/statement as an additional support document.
 The original hotel folio showing payment is required for reimbursement.
 For payment made by a personal check, a copy of the front and back of the processed check is required.